 If you attend a concert and begin experiencing COVID symptoms or test positive within 5 days, please let us know immediately so we can pass the word to others.

-One last note - this change reflects a change in guidance by CDC, not a change in how your hosts think about protecting ourselves, and our guests, from COVID.
-We still believe the best thing any of us can do to protect ourselves, and others that we encounter, is to be fully vax'd and boosted, as advised by CDC.
+One last note - this change reflects a changing conditions with COVID, not a change in how your hosts think about protecting ourselves, and our guests, from COVID.
+We still believe the best thing any of us can do to protect ourselves, and others that we encounter, is to be fully vax'd and boosted, and wear masks in crowded spaces, as advised by CDC.
 None of this science is perfect, but we believe it's the best science currently available.